spacian/jumplist/README.md

 setting ("Jump List Count") needs to be set to the corresponding value.
 Afterwards, additional commands are available: The first set of extra commands extends the existing commands with the number "1", the second with number "2" and so on.
-For example, with a jump list count of 2, the following commands will become available (after a reload):
+For example, with a jump list count of 2, the following additional commands will become available (after a reload and despite not being listed in the extension shortcuts):

 ```
 jumplist.jumpForward1